shootermv/localization-class/README.md

 # Purpose of this repo

-To play with React Native framework amd axplre its vairous features. like
+To play with React Native framework and do experiments with its vairous features.
+like:
 * localization support(multi lingual)
 * enviroment variables
 * bootsplash